ajeetraina/labspace-docker-agent-concepts/labspace/04-using-builtin-tools.md

     Write a snake game in an index.html file
     ```

-To access the snake game, you can run the command to run `npx serve`:
+To access the snake game, you can run the command to run npx serve:

     ```bash
     npx serve . -p 8000